JKDNY/eIM/README.md

 # efficient Influence Maximization (eIM)
 ## Overview

 eIM is a GPU-accelerated algorithm for finding the most influential nodes in a social network.
 This implementation is based on the Influence Maximization via Martigales (IMM) algorithm.
+For more information please read the

+### Publication
+J. Doney, X. Huang, and C.-H. Lee, “eIM: GPU-Accelerated Efficient Influence Maximization in Large-Scale Social Networks,” Proceedings of the SC ’25 Workshops of the International Conference for High Performance Computing, Networking, Storage and Analysis, pp. 757–765, Nov.
+2025, doi: 10.1145/3731599.3767442.

 ## Compilation